+Foreign entities

-Foreign entities Disregarded entities such as IRA's A nominee or person that holds an interest on behalf of another person such as a Uniform Gift to Minors Account An estate of an individual other than a deceased partner.
+Disregarded entities such as IRA's

+A nominee or person that holds an interest on behalf of another person such as a Uniform Gift to Minors Account

+An estate of an individual other than a deceased partner.

-Your return also has to be filed by March 15 or, if you properly file an extension, the extended due date of your return.
+Your return also has to be filed by March 15 (this year March 17th) or, if you properly file an extension, the extended due date of your return.

 If any of your members hold their club ownership in a trust, your club won't be able to opt out.
 You'll be required to designate a partnership representative for the tax year and if your club was audited, it would be conducted under the new procedures.
-Slide 81

-We recommend that if your club qualifies to opt out, that you do so.
+We recommend that if your club qualifies to opt out, you do so.
 If you opt out, it doesn't mean your club can't get audited.
 It just means that if it does, the IRS will have more work to do to conduct the audit and collect back taxes, interest and penalties from members of your group.
 If you opt out, you don't have to designate a partnership representative.
 In addition, if you opt out and later have to file an amended return for some reason, the process will be simpler and something you should be able to handle yourselves.
 If you have not opted out, you will need to work with an accountant to file an amended tax return.
-Slide 82

 In addition to these things,

 there are some other things you can do now to minimize or prevent an impact on future years taxes.

-Finalize

-Before Year

-End

-1. Sell problem investments

-2. Stop automatic dividend reinvesting

-3. Pending withdrawals

-4. Disbanding

-5. FIFO default cost basis method

-6. Schedule your audit

 First,

 sell any problem investments such as MLPs, REITs and commodity ETFs prior to year end to avoid tax headaches next year.
 You will probably find that the amount of income you have received from them this year does not justify the extra expense you will have to incur to get your club taxes prepared correctly by an outside source.
 If you own them now, you'll be stuck with the headaches for this tax season.
 But if you sell them before the end of the year you will be able to avoid having the same problems next year.